luminlabsdev/framework/docs/guides/networking.md

 # Networking

 There is no stock networking library that comes with the framework, so you can use any library you want to.
-For a default option, you can use [LuminNet](https://github.com/lumin-dev/LuminNet)
+For a default option, you can use [Net](https://github.com/luminlabsdev/net) by Lumin.

 We also recommend: